emacsmirror/ansilove/README.md

 ansilove repository: https://github.com/ansilove/ansilove/

+There are three non-ELisp dependencies of this library:
+- ansilove
+  to convert files to PNG images,
+- Emacs built with ImageMagick support to dispaly PNG images created by ansilove,
+- ImageMagick with PNG fiel support to display PNG files.

 To test this library out open one of files from ansilove's examples (https://github.com/ansilove/ansilove/tree/master/examples/) and call `ansilove` (M-x ansilove).